-Get to explore the diverse regional cuisines of India, within Little India in Singapore.
+Explore the diverse regional cuisines of India, within Little India in Singapore.

 Can’t decide between North or South Indian cuisines?
 Visit Banana Leaf Apolo, a popular restaurant that serves dishes from both regions of India.
 True to its name, patrons savour food off banana leaves at this restaurant.
 Must-try items include the restaurant’s famed fish head curry, chicken masala (spicy yoghurt-based gravy) and tandoori chicken.

 If you’re on the hunt for vegetarian dishes, head to Gokul Vegetarian Restaurant, which serves an eclectic mix of Singaporean, Thai as well as North and South Indian cuisines.
-Find nearly a hundred options ranging from starters like samosas (fried pastries) and palak paneer (cottage cheese cubes in a spinach gravy).
+Find nearly a hundred options ranging from starters like samosa (fried pastries) and palak paneer (cottage cheese cubes in a spinach gravy).

 An international foodie tour

-Beyond the authentic Indian-style restaurants, there are international options too.
+Beyond the authentic Indian-style restaurants, there are international options, too.

 Try the Indian-Chinese fusion cuisine at Sakunthala Food Palace, for unusual dishes you might not find anywhere else in Singapore.
 Our favourites include the ever-popular fish head curry, as well as unexpected finds like seafood naan (flatbread stuffed with seafood).

-For late-night snacks, our recommendation is Zsofi Tapas Bar at Dunlop Street.
+For late-night snacks, our recommendation is Zsofi Tapas Bar on Dunlop Street.
 This popular bar offers a free portion of tapas (Spanish-style appetisers) to go with each drink that you order.
 Unwind with a tipple on the cosy rooftop spot after a day of exploring the sights and sounds of Little India with your fellow travellers.